nasa/fprime/docs/upcoming.md

 - Component Implementation
 - Deploying to hardware and using the F Prime ground system

+The tutorials themselves are free, however registration is required when held at conferences and advance enrollment is requested to confirm a seat.

 ##### July 16-17 - F Prime Tutorial at the IEEE SMC-IT/SCC Conference in Mountain View, CA

 Conference registration is required to attend the tutorial; please visit [https://smcit-scc.space/](https://smcit-scc.space/) for registration information and pricing.
 Up to date schedule information is available from [https://smcit-scc.space/workshop-ossw.html](https://smcit-scc.space/workshop-ossw.html).
 Advance enrollment is requested to confirm a seat.
 If you are interested in participating or have any questions, please email [fprime@jpl.nasa.gov](mailto:fprime@jpl.nasa.gov).